sergiorivas/golang-graphql-api-1/README.md

 # Install

-You can install `asdf` if you are in linux, this allow you to have several dev envs including GOLANG
+You can install `asdf` if you are in linux or MacOS, this allow you to have several dev envs including GOLANG

 ### 1. Config go path and bin
 Add in your `~/.bashrc` or `~/.zshrc`